-In this article we dicuss the process for resizing your server - changing the RAM and disk space allocation.
+In this article, we dicuss the process for resizing your server - changing the RAM and disk space allocation.
 Note that at this time, Windows servers can be resized to a larger allocation but cannot be resized down to a lesser allocation.
-Performance flavor Cloud Servers cannot be resized.
+Only Standard Cloud Servers can be resized.

 - To allow you to easily scale your server by increasing the amount of Disk Space and RAM on your server, click the Resize button.